 Figure 2 shows the polarization curves for the MCFC fuel cell, whose anode is fed with different gas compositions, in order to study the performance of this cell when fueled with a mixture of methane and steam.
 Reference tests were also carried out while working on hydrogen and on pure methane.

 Figure.
-2. Electrochemical characteristic (i-E) of MCFC on pure H2 compared under different operation parameters.
+2. Voltage as a function of current density for MCFC working on pure H2 compared under different operation parameters.

 In turn, Figure 3 shows the power densities as a function of the current density for the same experiments.